samsiljee/MS_sonification/Essay.md

 The problem with this, is that in the volume normalisation process, this high-amplitude lead-in compresses the rest of the waveform, loosing volume.
 On further reflection however, this click may serve a purpose.
 In the MS1 channel it helps to give a sense of rhythm to the piece.
-In the MS2 channel it gives a "gramaphone record" crackle, which is artificially added to give texture in certain electronic music genres.
+In the MS2 channel it gives a "gramophone record" crackle, which is artificially added to give texture in certain electronic music genres.

 ## Process of interpretation
 13th of March - In discussion, I came to realise that this process represents an interpretation of my data.